 We each have different sleeping bags, but my one suggestion would be to get at least a 30 degree bag (even if you don’t think you’ll camp in cold temperatures like that).
 30 degree bags are still good in 50 degree weather.
 I would also suggest hitting up an REI garage sale where you can get one lightly used (which is what we did).
 You can save a ton of money for something that's expensive and pretty close to brand new.

 Our son has the REI Co-op Kindercone 25 which keeps him warm (I also think he's warm blooded).
 I do kind of wish we had gotten him The North Face Youth Eco-Trail Synthetic 20 for the ability to camp in colder temperatures comfortably though.

 For babies, I've used the Infant Hi-Loft Down Sweater Bunting and it works well and keeps the baby warm.
 It is quite expensive though, so I would only make the plunge if you plan on camping a lot with the little one (because they outgrow these things fast).

 There is also the Morrison Outdoors brand to consider, which makes toddler sleeping bags for once they are a little older (2-4 years old).
-They have a 40 degree sleep sack and also a 20 degree sleep sack which will definitely keep your baby warm camping, and the bonus of it lasting for at least 2 years.
+They have a 20 degree sleep sack for infants and also a 20 degree sleep sack for toddlers which will definitely keep your baby warm camping, and the bonus of it lasting for at least 2 years.